Blane245/musicgenerator/notes.md

 # things to do
 - add button to generate random seeds
+- blank seed uses current time as a seed
 - add measure timing and use measure length as beats/measure in sequencer algorithm.
 Use preferences as default when sequencer selected.
 On beats stays as is.
 - add a control mechanism that will affect parameters of the entire composition, individual tracks, or individual generators.
 A control has a specific time.
 Its effects are active until they are canceled.
 Some effects to consider.
 Each may be applied to the entire composition or a specific set of tracks and/or generators.
     - Measure length.
 Overrides preference setting.
 Affects generators that use pitch sequencer.
 This unfortunately affects the duration of a generator so that how it is